 IX.96.3: The phrase dyām utémām raises a number of questions.
 First, what is utá conjoining?
 Although it is tempting to suggest "heaven and this (earth)," this would produce the pragmatically unlikely "causing ... this (earth) to rain."
 Moreover, there are numerous exx. of pṛthivīṃ dyām utémām "earth and this heaven" (III.32.8, 34.8, X.88.3, 9, 121.1).
 It seems that the last part of that phrase, containing only the second NP, has been extracted from the fuller expression and inserted here, with the utá pleonastic, or loosely conjoining the participial phrases kṛṇvánn apáḥ and varṣáyan dyām utémām despite its position within the NP.
-On the clash between the near deictic ayám 'this here' and heaven, which is generally qualified by the distal deictic asaú 'that yonder', see disc. ad VIII.40.4 - also for the fem. gender that dyām must show here.
+On the clash between the near deictic ayám 'this here'

+and heaven, which is generally qualified by the distal deictic asaú 'that yonder', see disc. ad VIII.40.4 - also for the fem. gender that dyām must show here.
+In all cases of fem. dyaúḥ, I think the ultimate source is the misunderstanding of dual "Heaven and Earth" / ródasī passages with a dual fem. adj. modifying.

-Ge tr. d as implicitly comparative, "mach uns die Bahn noch breiter als breit," presumably because of the abl. $ur\acute{o}h$.
-But \Tilde{a} with preceding abl. almost always expresses the source and is not used with a comparative.
+Ge tr. d as implicitly comparative, "mach uns die Bahn noch breiter als breit," presumably because of the abl. uróḥ.
+But \vec{a} with preceding abl. almost always expresses the source and is not used with a comparative.
 The few passages, grouped in Gr's 7) "vor andern, d.h. in höherm vorzuglichern Grade als andere" (p.
-169), that do show something like that sense (several in that category are best interpr. otherwise) depend on \Tilde{a} váram "the choice from among ..."
-Moreover, $varivasy\acute{a}$ -does not have a comparative sense 'make wider space' but merely 'make wide space'.
+169), that do show something like that sense (several in that category are best interpr. otherwise) depend on \vec{a} váram "the choice from among ..."
+Moreover, varivasyá- does not have a comparative sense 'make wider space' but merely 'make wide space'.
 In our passage the point seems to be that Soma is already positioned in a wide place, from which he can act to provide us with the same.